-Fly Lab: In partnership with Dr Camilla Larsen from the Centre for Developmental Neurobiology at King's College London, we are providing our sixth-form students with the opportunity to do their own independent research using the model organism Drosophila melanogaster.
-Students receive training on how to handle the flies as well as some basic experimental techniques and then encouraged to participate in the scientific process from start to finish: design their own experiments, collect the data, analyse it, present it at scientific conferences and even publish it in the Young Scientists Journal!
+Fly Lab: In partnership with Dr Darren Williams from the Centre for Developmental Neurobiology at King's College London, we are providing our sixth-form students with the opportunity to carry out their own independent research using the model organism Drosophila melanogaster.
+Students receive training on how to handle the flies as well as some basic experimental techniques and are then encouraged to participate in the scientific process from start to finish: design their own experiments, collect the data, analyse it, present it at scientific conferences and even publish it in the Young Scientists Journal or gain a CREST Gold Award!

 - Biological molecules

 - Cells and transport across membranes

 - Exchange of substances between organisms and the environment

 - Cell division and gene expression

 - Biodiversity

 - Bioenergetics

+- Immune system

 - Inheritance and selection

 - Stimulus and response

+- Homeostasis

-- Immune system
+- DNA technology

 The new A level Biology is a linear course to be assessed at the end of year 13.
 The assessment consists of three 2-hour exams, including one essay from a choice of two titles.
 You will also be assessed on your practical skills in 12 required practicals throughout the duration of the course.
-You will be awarded a pass/fail endorsement of practical skills which will not change your final grade but will be reported to universities.
+You will be awarded a pass/fail endorsement of practical skills which is reported separately to universities.

-Internal assessment will be made at regular intervals (usually every four weeks) in order to track and support student progress throughout the course.
-Because we will not offer AS level, we will use internal assessments to base our UCAS predictions.
+Internal assessment will be made at regular intervals in order to track and support student progress throughout the course.
+Because we do not offer AS level, we will use internal assessments to base our UCAS predictions.